-- 7.1 Section 138 of the Local Government and Public Involvement in Health Act 2007 places a duty on local authorities to involve local representatives when carrying out "any of its functions" by providing information, consulting or "involving in another way". - 7.2 The public can report and request new grit bins which are assessed and included in the annual review of the Winter Service Plan and brought to Strategic Environment Planning & Transport Committee for consideration and approval should they meet the assessment criteria. - 7.3 The public and national bus operators can also request additional precautionary salting routes to be added and they will be assessed and included in the annual review of the Winter Service Plan and brought to Strategic Environment Planning & Transport Committee for consideration and approval should they meet the assessment criteria. - 7.4 The Winter Service Plan 2021/2022 will be available on the Council's website following Strategic Environment Planning & Transport Committee approval processes.
+- 7.1 Section 138 of the Local Government and Public Involvement in Health Act 2007 places a duty on local authorities to involve local representatives when carrying out "any of its functions" by providing information, consulting or "involving in another way". - 7.2 The public and national bus operators can report accumulations of snow and ice on the public highway and strategic network and all requests for additional grit bins and roads to consider for gritting will be brought to Committee for consideration and approval should they meet the assessment criteria. - 7.3 This report and the Winter Service Plan 2022/2023 will be available on the Council's website following Housing, Neighbourhoods & Leisure Committee approval processes.